 - Keep an eye on the trail as there could be snakes.

-In September, purple butterflies appear here, which are so beautiful to see.
-It is really an oasis amidst the city.
+In September, purple butterflies appear here, which are beautiful.
+It is an oasis amidst the city.
 During winter you can easily see the city downwards.
-The natural diversity is remarkable here.
-It would help if you visited this oasis.
+The natural diversity is remarkable here and it would help if you visited this oasis.

 The Rainbow Mountain Preserve is well maintained and administered by the Land Trust of North Alabama.